LDanas/yt-dlp/README.md

 # yt-dlp
-A notepad for myself on how to download mp3 / mp4 videos to my directory
+A notepad for myself on how to download mp3 / mp4 videos to my directory in case I have a new PC

 # [Documentation](https://github.com/yt-dlp/yt-dlp)